About Community Cat Champions

 Application Periods

-Applications will be accepted for two weeks per each eligible period, up to three times per year.
+Applications will be accepted during each eligible period, up to three times per year.
 Current application periods will be updated here.

 Application Requirements